AnaAGG/Time_Series_Project/README.md

 # Time_Series_Project
 The aim of this project is to make predictions of the evolution of temperature and CO2 emissions using Time Series.

+## The problem

+Global climate change has already had observable effects on the environment.
+Glaciers have shrunk, ice on rivers and lakes is breaking up earlier, plant and animal ranges have shifted and trees are flowering sooner.

+Effects that scientists had predicted in the past would result from global climate change are now occurring: loss of sea ice, accelerated sea level rise and longer, more intense heat waves.

 ## **Time Series Components**